brlin-tw/mari0-snap/README.md

 If the upstream accepts the PRs **AND** willing to maintain the package on the Snap Store:
 - [ ] Request upstream create a Snap Store developer account
-- [ ] Contact the Snap Advocacy team to request the snap be transferred to upstream - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-upstream) - [link]()
+- [ ] Create a topic [under the `store` category in the Snapcrafters Forum](https://forum.snapcraft.io/c/store) to request the snap be transferred to upstream - [template](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/wiki/Ownership-Transfer-Template#transfer-to-upstream) - [link]()

 If the upstream rejects the offer: